 Do you ever worry that you’re not getting enough nutrients from real food during pregnancy?
 Are you familiar with the Alphas and Omegas of pregnancy?
 Read the “nutrition during pregnancy” basics as it relates to alphas and omegas from fit mom and wellness expert, Kasey Shuler.

 Alphas and Omegas.
 What are they and what do you need to know about how they impact nutrition during pregnancy?
 In a nutshell, Omegas are essential fatty acids that we need to get from food for blood clotting and building cell membranes in the brain.
 Other benefits can include protection from heart disease, stroke, cancer, IBS, and autoimmune diseases like lupus and rheumatoid arthritis.
-And we need both Omega 3 and Omega 6s, in and in the right ratios.
+And we need both Omega 3 and Omega 6s in the right ratios.
 IF you want to get all the nitty gritty on Omegas, head to this great article from the Harvard School of Public Health.

 I have been sprinkling hemp seeds on almond butter as a dip for apples, waffles, and the like, thinking I was getting in a good source of Omega 3 and 6 without having to take those nasty fish oil pills.
 Wrong.
 Turns out my body can’t always convert the plant versions to EPA and DHA as readily as fish can.

 As I delved into the Alphas and Omegas of pregnancy, I came across this statement from the National Institutes of Health:

 “Unfortunately, it is impossible for pregnant women to meet their omega-3 fatty acid requirements from omega-3-rich vegetable oils and 2 servings of seafood a week …in order make up the omega-3 fatty acid deficit in the diet, pregnant women are left with essentially 2 choices: fish oil supplements supplying EPA and DHA, or algae-derived DHA.”